Vegetable bouquet

 A vegetable bouquet is a collection of vegetables in a creative arrangement.
 Vegetable bouquets are often considered as an alternative to flower bouquets.
 Vegetable bouquets can be handheld or can be used for the interior decoration.
 They are often given as a gift for special occasions such as birthdays, anniversaries, or romantic dates.
 They are also occasionally used in weddings.
 Vegetable bouquets that contain fruit, flowers and other vegetation in addition to vegetables are commonly referred to as vegebouquets.

 History

 The idea of creating beautiful arrangements of vegetables before consuming them is not new.
-For example, George Augustus Henry Sala describes a sophisticated housekeeper in the 19th century London: "She would be just the person for the upper end of Sloane Street.
+For example, George Augustus Henry Sala describes a sophisticated housekeeper in 19th century London: "She would be just the person for the upper end of Sloane Street.
 She has a neat hand for cutting vegetable bouquets out of carrots, turnips and parsnips for garnishing."

 Since the 20th century, numerous attempts have been made to use vegetable bouquets to promote a healthy lifestyle and raise the nutrition consciousness of the population.

 Nowadays, the art of creating vegetable bouquets is much more accessible with numerous online courses available for vegetable bouquet designers.